How to Plan Your Own Unit Studies

 In addition to books, you might also consider materials to make a lapbook or notebook, arts and crafts supplies, maps, science equipment, and any other items that will enhance your unit study.

 Plan your time

 Jot down a rough plan of what you wish to do each day.
 You may want to determine ahead of time how much time you’ll spend.
-Or maybe you’ll just run with it for as long as the kids are interested.
+How long you spend on a unit study is up to you.
+You may spend one week, a month, or a whole year.
+Some homeschool families choose one day a week to be their “unit study” day.
+Or, you may find yourself running with it for as long as the kids are interested.
+This is what typically happened to us.
 There is no wrong way to do this.
 But I feel that I must warn you — expect some rabbit trails.
 I’ll never forget the year we began learning about horses and ended up on a detour to ancient Egypt.
 Once you begin a topic, the doors will fly open to all kinds of things to learn about that you probably never even thought of.
 Your kids will want to go there.
 Be flexible enough to let them.
 This is when they will really learn!
 This is the beauty of unit studies!

 Plan activities to go along with your unit studies

 Cooking a new dish is always a hit at my house.
 We also love jigsaw puzzles, art projects, mapping activities like salt dough maps, dioramas, science experiments, word searches, and field trips.
 Sometimes my son enjoys putting together a Power Point presentation.
 The possibilities are endless.
 Be creative.
 Think outside the box.
 Allow your kids to explore unit studies in less conventional ways.